Need to Know/Notifications of Significant Events

 This chapter sets out who must be notified of specified events in relation to Looked After Children placed with Independent Fostering Agencies or in Children's Homes.

 Please note – when a Looked After Child or child in receipt of services provided by the local authority dies or is seriously harmed, the Child Safeguarding Practice Review Panel should be notified by the local authority concerned.
-See: Death or Serious Injury to a Child (Looked After and Child in Need) Procedure.
+Notifications should also be made of the death of a care leaver up to and including the age of 24.
+See: Death or Serious Injury to a Child (Looked After and Child in Need or Care Leaver Up to and Including the Age of 24) Procedure.

 RELATED CHAPTER